nhan123lise/leukocyte-classification/PROJECT_REPORT.md

 ![Misclassified Examples](outputs/figures/incorrect_predictions_test.png)

-*Figure 10: The 2 misclassified images - both were basophils incorrectly predicted as neutrophils*
+*Figure 10: The 2 misclassified images - one basophil and one lymphocyte, both incorrectly predicted as neutrophils*

 **Analysis:**
 - **Error Rate:** <1% (2 out of 375 images) - no significant confusion patterns
-- **Both Errors:** Basophils predicted as neutrophils
+- **The 2 Errors:** One basophil and one lymphocyte, both predicted as neutrophils
 - **Key Finding:** This minimal error rate demonstrates the model's robust discrimination across all 5 leukocyte types with no systematic classification issues

 ### 4.2 Correctly Classified Examples